21 May 2018 by Olga Brighton

-In a week where we celebrated Prince Harry and Meghan tying the knot, why not maintain a royal theme and explore two of Spain’s perfect matches?
+In a week where we celebrated a magnificent wedding of Prince Harry and Meghan Markle, tying the knot, why not maintain a royal theme and travel to Spain?

-The Royal Palaces of Alhambra, Granada and Alcazar in Seville, each display a magnificent marriage of architectural prowess from bygone ages.
+The royal palaces of Alhambra, Granada and Alcazar in Seville display architectural prowess from bygone ages.
 If you’ve yet to visit these UNESCO World Heritage sites, this is the perfect time to go and avoid peak season crowds and soaring temperatures.

-If you fancy a peek at a Palace further afield, our favourites include the spectacular renaissance architecture of Chateau de Chambord, in France https://www.chambord.org/en/, the Royal Palace, Stockholm, https://www.kungahuset.se, or Palatzo Pitti in delightful Florence https://www.uffizi.it/en/pitti-palace.
+If you fancy a peek at a palace further afield, our favourites include the spectacular renaissance architecture of Chateau de Chambord in France, the Royal Palace in Stockholm, or Palatzo Pitti in delightful Florence.

-Wherever you chose to travel, visit the FCO website on health and safety abroad, www.gov.uk/travelaware.
+Wherever you chose to travel, visit the FCO website on health and safety abroad.